HDMI cable is one of the most common cables for interfacing multimedia devices.

 A typical HDMI cable has a trapezium shape connector with 19-pins.

-If there is one type of HDMI cable that you MUST learn to recognize it is the Standard Type-A HDMI as shown above.
+If there is one type of HDMI cable you MUST learn to recognize, it is the Standard Type-A HDMI, as shown above.

-There are also many other specialized kind of HDMI cables including those with male-to-female connectors, and also adapter HDMI cables that switch from HDMI to different interfaces such as HDMI-to-VGA, HDMI-to-DVI.
+There are also many other specialized kinds of HDMI cables, including male-to-female connectors and adapter HDMI cables that switch from HDMI to different interfaces, such as HDMI-to-VGA and HDMI-to-DVI.

-You can read about these here: How Many Types of HDMI Cables Are There?
+You can read about these here: How Many HDMI Cables Are There?

-But for the purpose of this article familiarizing yourself with the Standard Type-A HDMI connector should suffice for most of the rookies out there.
+But for this article, familiarizing yourself with the Standard Type-A HDMI connector should suffice for most rookies.

 There are different types of HDMI cables.
-The most common is the Type-A Standard HDMI cable and it is the cable we are most familiar with.
+The Type-A Standard HDMI cable is the most common, which we are most familiar with.

 So what does an HDMI cable look like?
 The standard Type-A HDMI cable has a trapezium-like shape with 19 pins.

-HDMI cables can be found in various lengths ranging from small 1 meter cables all the way to 15 meter cables.
+HDMI cables can be found in various lengths ranging from small 1-meter lines to 15-meter lines.

 You require one HDMI cable to connect one source device to a display device.
 You cannot use one HDMI cable to connect to multiple devices.